Try out our wine tasting packs and experience the fun and variety in wine comparisons...

 Deciding where to taste is somewhat tricky.
 In broad terms we are serendipitous, preferring the satisfaction of discovering excellent wine by ourselves, and maybe having it confirmed by the wine critics.

 Where we have been able to identify in advance excellent producers and get our wine trade contacts to arrange a tasting we do so.
-However no more than 1 or 2 a trip as these events can consume several hours.
+However no more than one or two per trip, as these events can consume several hours.

 If through research we can identify producers to visit we list them and look out for them when in their village.
 But so often we cannot locate them.
 On occasion we will come across their phone numbers and phone ahead to book a tasting.